Danchiwaz/question1-2-3/README.md

 2. #### Symmetric encryption AES
 ###### For symmetric encryption or asymmetric encryption, a third-party library needs to be installed.
 The password Library in Python is pycrypto, but it has stopped updating in 2012.
 Now pycryptodome is used to replace pycrypto.
+######  AES has five encryption modes, which are ECB, CBC, CTR, CFB and OFB.
+Take the ECB mode of AES as an example, AES also needs encryption key AES_ Key.
+It should be noted that if the encrypted data is less than 16 or 32 bits, it needs to be supplemented as a multiple of them.
+Take the multiple of 16 as an example:
 ###### Here we need to install `pip install pycryptodome`

 ```python